PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Seeing Draven as an ultimate force for good, he gave Draven two things:
 			- The White Flameblade
 			- The dragonshard fragment
-		- Draven took an Oath to protect the Shard with his life, and to use the light of Flame of Siberys to hold back the F
+		- Draven took an Oath to protect the Shard with his life, and to use the light of Siberys to hold back the forces of Khyber

 **Artifact**
 - Artifact 1: *Fractured Khyber Dragonshard & Fragments*